KaJunho/bedrock-data-analysis-agent/README.md

 - Go to your **Agent Overview**
 - Click **Create Alias**

-You can now proceed to the [Front-End Implementation - Integrating Amazon Bedrock Agent with a Ready-to-Use Data Analyst Assistant Application](../amplify-video-games-sales-assistant-bedrock-agent/).
+You can now proceed to the next section.
 The tutorial will ask you for your **Agent Alias** along with the other services that you have created so far.

 <hr/>